You are here

 - Maria Molina Peiró /The Sasha, 2019, 20 min / E

-The works of the five nominated artists will be shown at the LICHTER Filmfest from December 4, 2020 to January 17, 2021 in a curated exhibition in the premises of basis e.V.
-In addition, the exhibition will also include a review of the video art of the winners and finalists of previous years.
+The works of the five nominated artists will be shown by the Lichter Filmfest in a curated exhibition in the exhibition space of basis e.v. in Frankfurt.
+The exhibition will also include a LAA Retro-kino, which will present the video works of the winners and finalists of previous 9 years.

 Vanessa Gravenor // This Weapon Drags Like a Boomerang